Module Code

 Queen’s has a state-of-the art newly refurbished Graduate School.
 QUB was ranked 3rd out of 199 universities worldwide and 2nd out of 44 UK universities for our Graduate School.

-If you wish to take the programme on part time basis you will be required to complete 3 taught modules each year (one in first semester and two in second semester or vice versus).
+Students may enrol on a full-time (9 months) or part-time (three years) basis If you wish to take the programme on a part time basis you will be required to complete 3 taught modules each year (one in first semester and two in second semester or vice versa).
 It is advised you should complete the core modules in your first year.
 Please note, all modules run at the same time for full time and part time students.
 Please contact the programme convenor for further information.

 This programme is designed to offer students a foundation in the field of anthropology, including transferable skills connected to methodological outlooks (interviews, participant observation, digital and visual anthropology) and to theoretical issues within the discipline.
 The programme also addresses contemporary themes (climate change, social movements, visual media, conflict and social groups).
 A key component of the programme is students’ ability to design and conduct their own, original project, under the supervision of a member of staff and an expert in the field, which involves an extended period of fieldwork over the summer months.
 Alongside the methodological and theoretical courses provided, this programme offers a comprehensive introduction to the discipline and a hands-on experience of conducting ethnographic fieldwork.